Jersey Chamber's History

 As business and trade developed in the Island, so did the scope of Chamber’s activities.

-Today Chamber represents a diverse community across a number of sectors including finance, hospitality and retail.
+Today Chamber represents a diverse community across a number of sectors including finance, building & development, digital, transport & tourism, hospitality and retail.
 It is dedicated to the promotion of trade, commerce and the general prosperity of Jersey and is the largest employer representative organisation in Jersey.

 Celebrating 250 years

 250 Year Anniversary: Chamber is rebranded and launches a new website